District-Based Elections and Redistricting

 - Determine the ideal size for an internal district in the jurisdiction by dividing the total population by the number of existing internal districts.

 - Determine what adjustments are needed by subtracting the ideal district size from the jurisdiction’s current population.

-- Adjust internal district lines by moving whole precincts, census blocks, or any combination of these to make internal district populations as equal as possible.
+- Adjust internal district lines by moving whole precincts, census blocks, or any combination of these to distribute internal district populations as equally as possible.

 Local governments should also keep the following in mind when redrawing districts: